vk-cs/docs-public/docs/en/main/base/s3/manage-s3/s3-domain/s3-domain.md

 1. Register a domain with any hosting provider
 2. Create a subdomain that will be used for the created bucket
-3. Link subdomain in VK CS panel
+3. Link subdomain in VK Cloud panel

 ![](./assets/1598053021804-1598053021804.png)